 11.2.1 A number of friction ridge examiner performance studies have been conducted in recent years.
 These studies varied in design, participation, subject matter, and limitations.
-These studies have reported relatively low instances of false negative errors and even lower (albeit non-zero) instances of false positive errors by study participants.
+These studies have reported relatively low instances of false negative errors and even lower (albeit non-zero) instances of false positive errors by study participants-(see references in section 11.3a) for reported error rates].

-11.2.2 The error rates from performance studies do not represent the probability of error in any specific situation (i.e., the probability of error associated with a specific examiner, FSP, case, or examination) as all measured error rates are only directly applicable to the specific study and its participants.
+11.2.2-The error rates from performance studies do not represent the probability of error in any specific situation (i.e., the probability of error associated with a specific examiner, FSP, case, or examination) as all measured error rates are only directly applicable to the specific study and its participants.

-11.2.3 The chance of error in a specific examination is generally dependent on a number of factors including, but not necessarily limited to: the quality and quantity of information in the impression, the complexity of the impression/comparison, the conclusion effected, the "skill" of the examiner, and whether or not the comparison was a result of a large database search (i.e., the exemplar impression already has some amount of similarity to the questioned impression).
+11.2.3 The chance of error in a specific examination is generally dependent on a number of factors including, but not necessarily limited to: the quality and quantity of information in the impression, the complexity of the impression/comparison, the conclusion effected, the "skill"error rate of the examiner, and whether or not the comparison was a result of a large database search (i.e., the exemplar impression already has some amount of similarity to the questioned impression).

-11.2.4 Error rates may be presented in differing ways with differing values depending on how the data was analyzed.
+11.2.411.2.3 Error rates may be presented in differing ways with differing values depending on how the data was analyzed.
 Regardless of how an error rate is calculated, the underlying data (i.e., the performance of the participants) does not change.